About

 About the blog

 Well, obviously it speaks to me in some way or I wouldn’t have chosen it.
 I think it has to do with something that seems almost universally true for everyone I know: I don’t really, truly, actually know what I want out of life or what to do to get it.
 That’s not to say my life has no purpose or that I’m meandering aimlessly.
-I’ve chosen a career (two, actually); I’ve chosen a life partner; I’ve chosen numerous other things to fill my life such as a gym/workout schedule and a book club and a dog….
+I’ve chosen a career (two, actually); I’ve chosen a life partner; I’ve chosen numerous other things to fill my life such as a having a child and running a book club and caring for two dogs….
 And yet I still sometimes find myself wondering, What’s next?
 Because surely this isn’t it, always and forever without end.
-I could list endless things I want to accomplish (re-organizing most rooms of the condo, buying a real house, cleaning the bathroom regularly), but everyone has the endless to-do list.
+I could list endless things I want to accomplish (finding an exercise program I can somehow fit into my schedule, cleaning the bathroom regularly, reading all the books), but everyone has the endless to-do list.
 That’s not really what I mean.
 I’m talking about something enjoyable and challenging and life-changing and life-bettering and just…something.
 I’m not sure what, but there’s got to be something, right?
 And I think a lot of people feel that way, no matter how much they love the things currently in their lives.
 And that lyric – “If you don’t know what you’re missing ‘cuz you don’t know where to start” – that just nails it, doesn’t it?

 So maybe this blog will help me figure it out and maybe it won’t.
 Maybe this blog will BE it and maybe it won’t.
 But for right this second, this is where my heart’s led me.
 I’m following my wishing heart.